finn-stainton/finn-stainton.github.io/docs/Knowledge-Notebook/Social-Professional/index.md

 - Research on applications of computing to environmental issues, such as energy, pollution, resource usage, recycling and reuse, food management, farming and others.
 - The interdependence of the sustainability of software systems with social systems, including the knowledge and skills of its users, organizational processes and policies, and its societal context (e.g., market forces, government policies).

-**Learning Outcomes**:
-[Core-Tier1]
+??? info "Learning Outcomes:"

     1. Identify ways to be a sustainable practitioner.
 [Familiarity]
     2. Illustrate global social and environmental impacts of computer use and disposal (e-waste).
 [Usage]
-- 201 -
-[Core-Tier2]
     3. Describe the environmental impacts of design choices within the field of computing that relate to algorithm design, operating system design, networking design, database design, etc. [Familiarity]
-4. Investigate the social and environmental impacts of new system designs through projects.
-[Usage] [Elective]
+    1. Investigate the social and environmental impacts of new system designs through projects.
+[Usage]
-5. Identify guidelines for sustainable IT design or deployment.
+    2. Identify guidelines for sustainable IT design or deployment.
 [Familiarity]
-6. List the sustainable effects of telecommuting or web shopping.
+    3. List the sustainable effects of telecommuting or web shopping.
 [Familiarity]
-7. Investigate pervasive computing in areas such as smart energy systems, social networking, transportation, agriculture, supply-chain systems, environmental monitoring and citizen activism.
+    4. Investigate pervasive computing in areas such as smart energy systems, social networking, transportation, agriculture, supply-chain systems, environmental monitoring and citizen activism.
 [Usage]
-8. Develop applications of computing and assess through research areas pertaining to environmental issues (e.g. energy, pollution, resource usage, recycling and reuse, food management, farming).
+    1. Develop applications of computing and assess through research areas pertaining to environmental issues (e.g. energy, pollution, resource usage, recycling and reuse, food management, farming).
 [Assessment]

 ## SP/History

 This history of computing is taught to provide a sense of how the rapid change in computing impacts society on a global scale.
 It is often taught in context with foundational concepts, such as system fundamentals and software developmental fundamentals.

-**Topics**:

 - Prehistory—the world before 1946
 - History of computer hardware, software, networking (cross-reference AR/Digital logic and digital systems/